ComputerScienceHouse/csh-eval/README.md

 An evaluations system for the Computer Science House at RIT.

 Project Goals:
-- Maintainablility: Should be easy to pass off.
-This is why I chose python.
+- Maintainablility: Should be easy to refactor with confidence.
 - Extensibility: Should be easy to interface with
 - Usability: site should have intelligent design decisions with real use cases in mind